Dyslexia is a neurological difference with educational implications. It usually runs in families and is a life-long condition.

 14. Individual styles for learning, working and living.

 The assessment should reveal strengths as well as weaknesses.
-Some dyslexics develop strategies for their own ways of doing things and this should be encouraged.
+Some dyslexic pupils develop strategies for their own ways of doing things and this should be encouraged.